-- That you enforce time limits -- the presenters data will be discussed at the poster session
+- You enforce time limits -- the presenters' data can be discussed in more detail at the poster session

-You want your workshop to be successful, sometimes you will need to intervene, so don't:
+You want your workshop to be successful, and sometimes you will need to intervene, so don't:

 - Hesitate to tactfully limit a presentation when it becomes prolonged − others will appreciated your doing so

 - Compare the quality of one presentation to another − it's not a competition